An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 correctly specified GECM and use the variable translations between the

-We additionally define the causal estimand of the Step Treatment Effect (STE), commonly referred to as a cumulative impulse response function in the time series literature.
+We additionally define the step response function (SRF), also referred to as a cumulative impulse response function in the time series literature.

 These quantities are often estimated from an ADL including a dependent variable in levels or differences, an independent variable in levels or differences, or a mix of both.
-Yet scholars might want to make causal inferences regarding the dependent variable in levels regardless of its order of differencing in the ADL model.
-Or, scholars might want to uncover the effects of a treatment applied to an independent variable in levels, even if that independent variable is entered into the ADL in differences.
+Yet scholars might want to make inferences regarding the dependent variable in levels regardless of its order of differencing in the ADL model.
+Or, scholars might want to uncover the effects of a shock history applied to an independent variable in levels, even if that independent variable is entered into the ADL in differences.
 Regular ADL formulae cannot deliver on this expectation.
-To resolve this deficiency, Vande Kamp, Jordan, and Rajan (2025) introduce the General Dynamic Treatment Effect
+To resolve this deficiency, Vande Kamp, Jordan, and Rajan (2025) introduce the General Dynamic Response Function (GDRF)

 with the following elements: